SalmanAli09/SalmanAli09/README.md

 ### My Absolute Favorites:

-- 💻 &nbsp; I love exploring new tech stack and building cool stuffs.
+- 💻 &nbsp; I enjoy learning new tech stacks and creating cool things..
-- 📰 &nbsp; Reading & writing tech blogs whenever possible.
+- 📰 &nbsp; Learning New and latest tech when possible.
-- 🍕 &nbsp; Hackathons, meetups & tech events.
+- 👩‍💻 &nbsp; Always working on my projects .

 <hr />